Armin309/app_bosch_homecomfort/README.md

 - The tool is designed to handle errors gracefully and provide meaningful feedback during execution.

 ## License
-This project and its contents are proprietary and confidential.
+This project and its contents are proprietary.
 Unauthorized copying, distribution, or modification of this code, via any medium, is strictly prohibited.
 All rights reserved by Armin Thies.